jeffrey125/todo-list-webapp-v2/README.md

 Link:

-A simple To-Do CRUD app that is built on React and Typescript
+This is an upgrade to my first To-do app which is built on Vanilla JS with an MVC architecture, I decided to re-create it in React + Typescript.
+This project is a simple To-Do CRUD app that is built on React and Typescript

 This portfolio is meant to practice my newly acquired Typescript skill and showcase it.